abozio/Myliam2/doc/usersguide/source/model.rst

 Field names must be unique per entity (i.e. several entities may have a field with the same name).

+Temporary variables are not considered as a field and don't have to be declared.

 links
 -----